OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 ### Bad Questions

-Any questions that breaks one or more of the characteristics discussed above should be avoided.
+Any questions that do not have all of the characteristics discussed above should be avoided.
 The table below gives some examples of bad security questions:

 | Question | Problem |
 |----------|---------|